Astaxanthin is part of the carotenoid family, an organic pigment found in algae (Haematococcus Pluvialis), bacteria and plants.

 because they are stable in either form.
 However, our bodies can only make a certain amount of antioxidants which is often

 not enough.
 For this reason, we should be consuming antioxidants through fruits, vegetables and supplements.
+CBD Oil is one example of an extremely powerful nature antixodant.
 Antioxidants

 can also help prevent some forms of cancer and heart disease and act to enhance your immune response to infections.